 This note examines the background to a 2013 government review of appeals against regulators' decisions.

-The following notes summarise the case for and against change.
+The following notes summarise the case for and against change as made in 2013..
 The consultation document is summarised here.

 Ofcom was not the only body to have expressed concern or exasperation with the CAT.
 Critics focused on three main areas: